 Part V. Stimulating Innovations and Drivers for Prevention of Food Wastes

-Chapter 21.
-Management of hospitality food waste and the role of consumer behaviour
+21. Management of hospitality food waste and the role of consumer behavior

 Concluding Remarks and Future Prospects

 Dr. Kosseva’s expertise is in the fields of chemical/bioprocess engineering, waste management, and environmental biotechnology.
 Starting in the Bulgarian Academy of Sciences, her research and teaching skills were further developed at the University of Birmingham, United Kingdom, Catholic University of Louvain-la-Neuve, Belgium, the University of Cape Town, South Africa, and Hiroshima University, Japan.
 At the University College Dublin, Ireland, she set up and led a new research laboratory.
 At the University of Nottingham Ningbo China, she established a modern teaching laboratory and taught Biochemical Engineering and Materials Engineering modules.

 Scientific Expert for European Commission Research Executive Agency

 Professor Colin Webb graduated in 1976 as a chemical engineer and earned his PhD in biochemical engineering in 1980.
 He is a Fellow of the International Academy of Food Science and Technology.
 His research at the interface between biotechnology and chemical engineering is directed towards the sustainable bioconversion of agricultural raw materials and the development of integrated biorefinery systems.

 Former director of the Satake Centre for Grain Process Engineering, University of Manchester, Manchester, United Kingdom